MillerSpil/Meteor-Strike/README.md

 # Meteor-Strike
-Meteor-Strike is a simple game created purely using Html, JS and CSS.
+"Meteor-Strike" is a game with a minimalist design that was developed using only HTML, JS, and CSS.

 # Librarys Used
 This game utilizes two librarys to ensure that the game has smooth animations and clean UI.